clopezpro/clopezpro/README.md

-- 👋 Hi, I’m @clopezpro
+- 👋 Hi, I’m Christian López
 - 👀 I’m interested in Vue.js, node.js, MongoDB, MySql and Linux server
 - 🌱 I’m currently learning vue 3 and MongoDb
 - 💞️ I’m looking to collaborate in proyect of vue.js and node.js